How to Write an AI Policy for a Professional Services Firm (2026)

 CPAs operate under confidentiality obligations that create specific risks when AI is involved — and the stakes run higher than most accountants realize.

-AICPA AI Guidance (2025) Key Points
+AICPA AI Guidance (2025) Key Points:

 • Client data entered into AI tools is still subject to the confidentiality provisions of the AICPA Code of Professional Conduct